-In addition, there are many messages that shared by park employees that have less obvious connections to wilderness: water and air quality, wildlife habitat, dark skies and natural soundscapes, archeology and cultural resources, park history, and many more.
-One of the goals is to look for ways to point out these connections to park audiences.
+In addition, there are many messages that shared by the parks' employees that have less obvious connections to wilderness: water and air quality, wildlife habitat, dark skies and natural soundscapes, archeology and cultural resources, the parks' histories, and many more.
+One of the goals is to look for ways to point out these connections to the parks' audiences.